 - Permanent criminal record that may not be eligible for expungement for years

 In contrast, some misdemeanor and gross misdemeanor offenses may be eligible for diversion or expungement sooner, especially for first-time offenders.
+Ultimately, the long-term impact on your livelihood and freedom is the most significant factor when comparing a misdemeanor vs felony, as a felony record creates barriers that can follow you for a lifetime.

-Impact On Immigration Status
+3. Impact On Immigration Status

 For non-citizens, a felony conviction—and in some cases even a gross misdemeanor—can have severe immigration consequences, including deportation or inadmissibility.

-Repeat Offenses And Sentence Enhancements
+4. Repeat Offenses And Sentence Enhancements

 Repeat misdemeanor charges can be enhanced to gross misdemeanors or felonies.
 For example, a third DWI in 10 years is charged as a felony in Minnesota.
 Similarly, repeat theft offenses may escalate with each conviction.